 Bar Keepers Friend shouldn’t damage quality copper, but it’s always a good idea to test the cleanser on a small area first (because some products marketed as copperware may be a mix of metals).
 Wet a spot on the copperware and add a slight amount of Bar Keepers Friend.
 Use a wet sponge to lightly cleanse the area, then rinse, and check for any dullness or scratches.

 Cleaning Copper Pots and Pans

-To clean your copper pots and pans, wet items first, apply Bar Keepers Friend Cleanser, and use a wet sponge to evenly distribute the cleanser.
+To clean your copper pots and pans, wet items first, apply Bar Keepers Friend Cookware Cleanser & Polish, and use a wet sponge to evenly distribute the cleanser.
 Wait up to one minute before gently scrubbing the surface with the wet sponge, then rinse the item thoroughly.
 If stains are still visible, repeat the process.

 How to Clean Copper Utensils

 Copper spatulas, strainers, and whisks have nooks and crannies that may be tough to get to with just a wet sponge.
 An old toothbrush is the perfect tool for this job.
 Wet the kitchen utensil, apply Bar Keepers Friend Cleanser, and use the toothbrush to work the cleanser into hard-to-reach parts.
 Clean the rest of the utensil with a damp sponge, then thoroughly rinse – if your sink has a sprayer, use that to rinse away the cleanser.